AaronWard/covidify/README.md

 <hr>

 ## Visualizations
-A excel spreadsheet is generated with a number of visualizations and statistics.
+An excel spreadsheet is generated with a number of visualizations and statistics.

 ![logo](./resources/report.gif "logo")